+EDCI 669.
+Curriculum Analysis and Design Processes.
+(3).
 Prerequisite, EDCI 666.
-Appraises select emerging curricular programs against criteria drawn from various processes.
+Appraises select emerging curricular programs against cirteria drawn from various processes.
 Emphasis is placed on variations of systematic analysis.
 Current factors which also receive attention are national assessment behavioral objectives, performance criteria, accountability, cognitive, affective and psychomotor domains, as well as other topics which influence the emergence of various curricular patterns.

 EDCI 701.
-SPECIALIST DEGREE PRACTICUM.
-Eight hours credit.
+Specialist Degree Practicum.
+(8).
 Project or supervised professional activity, required of all candidates for the Specialist in Education degree.